 Admission to the National Museum is free.
 However, for the ultimate museum experience, book a guided tour in advance.
 A tour guide will explain the intricacies of the artwork, the intentions of the artist, and its significance in history.

 Want to live amidst the rich culture and heritage?
 Four Season Riviera- Peony Tower is opening pre-selling condominiums for sale.
 Designed to bring good feng shui to its residents, Four Season Riviera is a riverfront home that offers generous living space perfect for families, retirees, professionals, business owners and foreign immigrants looking to assimilate into the thriving Filipino-Chinese community in Binondo.

-Federal Land Inc., also offers condominium units for sale in Makati; BGC (Fort), Taguig; Binondo and Paco, Manila; Entertainment City, Pasay; Greenhills, San Juan; Quezon City; Marikina; Cebu as well as in General Trias, Cavite.
+Federal Land Inc. also offer condominium units for sale -pre-selling condo units or lease to own condo units that are ready for occupancy (RFO) in Makati; BGC (Fort), Taguig; Binondo and Paco, Manila; Entertainment City, Pasay; Greenhills, San Juan; Mandaluyong; Quezon City; Sumulong Highway, Marikina; Cebu as well as in General Trias, Cavite.
 For lease to own plan details or pre-selling reservations, email us at email@example.com.